Attentional Prototype Inference for Few-Shot Segmentation: Related Work

 \subsection{Many-Shot Semantic Segmentation}

 Semantic segmentation aims to segment a given image into several pre-defined classes and is often regarded as a pixel-level classification task~\cite{brostow2009semantic}.
-State-of-the-art semantic segmentation methods based on deep convolutional neural networks \cite{long2015fully,zhao2017pyramid_pspnet,chen2017deeplab,ronneberger2015u_unet,badrinarayanan2017segnet,lin2017refinenet} have achieved astonishing success.
+State-of-the-art semantic segmentation methods \cite{ZHOU2022108290,lu2021segmenting} based on deep convolutional neural networks have achieved astonishing success.
 The fully convolutional network (FCN)~\cite{long2015fully} was the first model to introduce end-to-end convolutional neural networks into segmentation tasks.
 The essential innovation in FCN is replacing the fully-connected layer with a fully convolutional architecture to preserve the spatial information for better performance.
 Follow-up efforts have attempted to aggregate multiple pixels to explicitly model context.
 For example, DeepLab \cite{chen2017deeplab} introduces a dilated convolution operation to enlarge the perception field while maintaining the resolution, and PSPNet~\cite{zhao2017pyramid} employs a pyramid pooling module to aggregate multi-scale context information.
-U-Net~\cite{ronneberger2015u_unet} adapts the encoder-decoder architecture to merge features from different network layers, while CRF-RNN applies differential conditional random fields (CRFs)~\cite{zheng2015conditional,liu2017deep} to recover detailed visual data structures.

-More recent, several approaches tackle semantic segmentation beyond elaborating complex architecture.
-For instance, Esser et al.~\cite{esser2018variational} introduced a variational encoder to integrate shape information into the image feature encoding.
-Wang et al.~\cite{wang2018non} employed a self-attention mechanism to exchange context between paired pixels so as to capture non-local information.
-Apart from exploiting more powerful feature representations, another line of works have turned to designing more advanced loss functions, i.e., directly utilizing segmentation structures to replace the cross entropy loss with, for example the Lovasz loss function~\cite{berman2018lovasz} or region mutual information loss~\cite{zhao2019region}.
+Another novel pyramid module~\cite{zhang2021gpnet} is designed to capture and filter the multi-scale information in a gated and pair-wise manner.

-Though they achieve impressive performance, these methods rely heavily on numbers of parameters and labeled training samples with pixel-level annotations.
+Though they achieve impressive performance, these methods heavily rely on labeled training samples with pixel-level annotations.
 However, pixel-level annotations are expensive and difficult to obtain.
 Moreover, the deep semantic segmentation models usually perform modestly on new categories of objects that are unseen in the training set, which restricts their use in practical applications.